Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 In Pass-through Virtualization deployment model, management physical function is only visible to the host but user physical function is visible to the guest VM.
 Users in guest VM cannot perform any privileged operation like updating flash image or device reset.
-Since xclbin downloads are done by xclmgmt driver xclbins are passed on to the host via a plugin based MPD/MSD framework :ref:`mailbox.main.rst`.
+Since xclbin downloads are done by xclmgmt driver xclbins are passed on to the host via a plugin based MPD/MSD defined in :ref:`mailbox.main.rst`.
 Host can add any extra checks necessary to validate xclbins received from guest VM.
 This deployment model is ideal for public cloud where host does not trust the guest VM.
 This is the prevalent deployment model for FaaS operators.